Digital Birth Certificates for Refugees on the Bitcoin Blockchain

 How can we use technology to help in global issues like the Syria Refugee Crisis?

 I had to provide the answers in presentation form the next day, so I called my friend Tey, a refugee himself residing in the Netherlands.

 Tey is a candidate for an MSc. in Digital Currencies taught by the University of Nicosia.
 His passion for bitcoin grew after taking the free MOOC (Massive Open Online Course) on digital currencies.
 The program has helped him see beyond the financial settings of digital currency applications.
-We met on a bitcoin facebook group, and I came to visit him in the Netherlands several times whenever I had the chance.
+We met on a Bitcoin facebook group, we quickly discovered we were very passionate about bitcoin and it’s various potential — and I came to visit him in the Netherlands several times whenever I had the chance.

 For years now Tey and I have been discussing different uses of a unique emerging technology — the Bitcoin blockchain.
-It’s a decentralized distributed database that serves as a permanent online record.
-It powers digital currencies like bitcoin, and we wanted to prove its capability in tackling serious, non-financial issues.
+It can be described as a decentralized distributed database that serves as a permanent online record.
+It powers digital currencies like bitcoin, and we wanted to prove its capability in tackling serious, non-financial issues as well.